 Pentahotel: Penta is perfect for the young traveler who is looking for a laid-back but modern place to stay.
 The atmosphere is super-casual—bartenders serve you drinks while you check in and the staff advocates a "no-uniform" policy.
 The hotel also has a 24-hour lounge equipped with gaming consoles and a pool table where you can hang out with other travelers.

-WHERE TO EAT Jian Guo 328: This restaurant tucked away in the French Concession of Shanghai offers authentic Shanghainese food at reasonable prices.
+Jian Guo 328: This restaurant tucked away in the French Concession of Shanghai offers authentic Shanghainese food at reasonable prices.
 The owners of the restaurant make it a point not to use any MSG or low-quality oils in their foods, so you can eat to your fullest with complete peace of mind.
 Make sure to try out their braised pork and their yellow croaker!

 Wei Xiang Zhai: Check out this tiny local shop that offers the best sesame noodles in the entire city.
 It might be sort of a hole in the wall, but the best Chinese food often comes from quaint spots like this, where you can eat shoulder-to-shoulder among locals.